ImranR98/Landscape/README.md

 - A Fedora server with internet access.
     - The server is assumed to have a LUKS-encrypted drive (if this is not the case, skip the `frpc-preboot` step during setup).
+    - While K8s infrastructure is distro-agnostic, the K8s install script itself runs on Fedora.
+Some pod securityContext options have also been written with SELinux in mind (default on Fedora).
 - A "main" node that will be the first control plane node for your K8s cluster.
     - For now, this is also the "main storage" node that holds the `~/Main/` and `./state/` directories (in the future this could be a separate dedicated node).
     - The main storage directories are: